-6. Caffeine, as it is used precisely for the purpose of inducing excitement!
+Caffeine is used precisely for the purpose of inducing excitement!

 Avoiding the known stimulants is the first step in calming.
 But because the brain depends on a separate set of substances for calling, an over-excited state may indicate a shortage of important nutrients.
 Thus, the second step is adding substances that encourage serenity.
 The three most important supplements are:

-1. Magnesium, which enhances muscle relaxation and inhibits the release of the excitatory neurotransmitter, acetylcholine.
+Magnesium enhances muscle relaxation and inhibits the release of the excitatory neurotransmitter, acetylcholine.
 Many youngsters are deficient in magnesium, due to picky diets and its decreasing levels in the soil.
 When magnesium is very deficient, muscle twitching can occur.

 Therapeutic doses for children over the age of two range from 100 to 300 mg.
 Toxicity is almost impossible, because, if more magnesium is taken than the body can absorb, the body excretes it as diarrhea.

-2. Essential fats, the basis of brain structure.
+These fats are the basis of brain structure.
 Research indicates that deficiency in essential fatty acid may cause hyperactivity.

 Flaxseed oil contains a 1:1 ratio of omega 3 and 6, the two major families of important fats.
 For children who cannot swallow pills, the addition of organic flax oil, Udo’s Choice, or Total EFA brands of essential fats can be useful.
 Supplemental essential fats should be added to foods before serving (not cooked into them) and taste-tested weekly.
 A sour or bitter after-taste signals rancidity and means the oil should be discarded.